ZEISS-PiWeb/PiWeb-Plot-Extension/README.md

 }
 ```

-### 4. Create the folder `'@types'` and copy the file `'piweb.d.ts'` into it
+### 4. Create the folder `@types` and copy the file `piweb.d.ts` into it

 These are the type definitions of the PiWeb custom plot interface.
 It will enable productivity features like syntax highlighting and auto completion in your IDE.
 You can find this file **[here](https://github.com/ZEISS-PiWeb/PiWeb-Customplot/blob/master/piweb.d.ts)**.
-The folder `'@types'` was defined as the type root in the `'tsconfig.json'` file.
+The folder `@types` was defined as the type root in the `tsconfig.json` file.

-### 5. Create the folder `'src'` and create the file `'index.ts'` in it
+### 5. Create the folder `src` and create the file `index.ts` in it

  This is where your extension is actually rendered.
 In the example below, we use the drawing API to render an orange rectangle that fills the whole area of the plot.
 A complete reference of the drawing functions can be found in the chapter [`DrawingContext`](#drawingcontext).